 Traveling with children is a balancing act that is both challenging and extraordinarily rewarding.
 On one hand, it's a challenge to hold little people's attention and to engage older children and teens.
 On the other, you want them to get a sense of place and to absorb as much of the local history, culture, and art heritage as possible.

 That's where this list can help.
-Here, you will find places to go and things to do that are uniquely Italian and Roman and that highlight Rome's unique place in history, but will grab kids' attention.
+Here, you will find places to visit and things to do that are uniquely Italian and Roman and that highlight Rome's unique place in history, but will grab kids' attention.
 And for good measure, there are other activities that are just plain fun.
-Who doesn't like sitting on steps eating ice-cream–especially when it's among the world's best?
+Who doesn't like sitting on steps eating ice-cream – especially when it's among the world's best?